AndyV773/pp4/README.md

 - I want to add a new channel for my favorite crypto currency

 **Site Adminstrator**
-- As a site administrator, the platform should run smoothly and remain secure.
+- As a site administrator, the platform should run smoothly and remain secure
-- As a site administrator, that the site remain.
+- As a site administrator, I should be able to unapprove comments so that they are hidden

-- Using an agile approach with project board for user storys
+Using an agile approach with project board for user storys
 ![project board](static/images/readme/planning/github-board.jpg)

 ## Features

 ### Wire Frames

-- **Desktop**
+**Desktop**

 ![wire frame of main view on desktop](static/images/readme/planning/wf-lg-main.jpg)

 ![wire frame of nav on desktop](static/images/readme/planning/wf-lg-nav.jpg)

-- **Mobile**
+**Mobile**

 ![wire frame of mobile devices](static/images/readme/planning/wf-md.jpg)